-ICICI Bank-Videocon Case: ED to question Chanda Kochhar, Venugopal Dhoot today
+ICICI Bank-Videocon Case: Chanda Kochhar, Venugopal Dhoot reach ED office Mumbai

-Mumbai, Mar 1: A day after the raids, former ICICI Bank MD & CEO Chanda Kochhar has been called by Enforcement Directorate (ED), Mumbai for questioning in ICICI Bank-Videocon loan case on Saturday.
-Also, Videocon's Venugopal Dhoot has also been called today.
+Mumbai, Mar 1: A day after the raids, former ICICI Bank MD & CEO Chanda Kochhar have reached Enforcement Directorate (ED) office Mumbai for questioning in ICICI Bank-Videocon loan case on Saturday.
+Also, Videocon's Venugopal Dhoot arrived at the office.

 The Enforcement Directorate on Friday carried out searches against former ICICI Bank Ltd. Chief Executive Officer Chanda Kochhar and Videocon Industries Ltd. Promoter Venugopal Dhoot in connection with a bank loan fraud case, officials said.